ManuelDogbatse/azure_honeypot/README.md

 Run the 'setup_environment.sh' script and follow the instructions:

-> NOTE - To get an app.ipgeolocation.io API key for getting the geolocation of honeypot attackers, go to [ipgeolocation's website](https://app.ipgeolocation.io) and sign up.
-Then on the dashboard, create a new API key.

 ```bash
 chmod 755 ./setup_environment.sh
 ./setup_environment.sh
 ```

+By default, the IP address is the default route and the port number is 22.
+For the app.ipgeolocation.io API key used to get the geolocation of the honeypot's attackers, go to [ipgeolocation's website](https://app.ipgeolocation.io) and sign up.
+Then on the dashboard, generate a new API key and paste it in the script as the input.

+> NOTE - If the script fails in any way, you can also manually modify the ```.env``` file, which has all the environment variables used by the honeypot.

 Start the honeypot server (see [Docker Engine installation](https://docs.docker.com/engine/install/) to download Docker):